-this common cooking spice marjoram has been used to ease colds, dry coughs or swollen nose since ancient times.
+this common cooking spice marjoram has been used to ease colds, dry coughs, or swollen noses since ancient times.
 There is not sufficient clinical evidence to know how marjoram might work.

-Hard to imagine to cook without onion.
+Hard to imagine cooking without onion.
 It is an irreplaceable ingredient in some signature and ordinary dishes.
 Besides cooking, the onion possesses strong anti-inflammatory properties and may help ease upper respiratory inflammation.
-It also contains vitamins A, B2 and C and many valuable minerals such as iron, potassium or calcium.
+It also contains vitamins A, B2, and C and many valuable minerals such as iron, potassium, or calcium.
 Onion belongs to the allium vegetable family such as garlic, leeks or chives

 Peel and slice one onion.

 Gather dried linden flowers, calendula, thyme and marjoram and mix them well in a jar.
 You can also store the dried mixture for later.

 Place half of a cut-up onion and 1 handful of dried flower mixture in a teapot and slowly add boiling water.